Podcast Sponsorship ROI Case Studies and Examples (2026)

 Five tracking systems covered attribution across all three channels:

-• Unique promo code SAASMAIL30 for 30% off first month
+• Unique promo code SAASMAIL30 for 30% off the first month

 • UTM-tagged links across all three channels with source parameters (podcast, newsletter, LinkedIn)

-• Custom landing page built for podcast audience with tracking pixel
+• Custom landing page built for the podcast audience with a tracking pixel

 • Newsletter clicks tracked through email service provider analytics

-• Free trial signups tagged by source in sponsor’s CRM
+• Trial signups tagged by source in the sponsor’s CRM

 Results after the three-month pilot: